On-Demand open from August 1 - October 31

 Earn up to a Maximum of 20 CEUs.

-On-Demand Only registrants can earn a maximum of 20 CEUs.
+On-Demand Only Registrants can earn a maximum of 20 CEUs.
 In order to earn your CEUs, you must watch the session video in its entirety and complete the assessment.

-In-person attendees can earn a maximum of 20 CEUs: Up to 15 on-site in Orlando and the rest – up to 20 total - from NATA 2025 On-Demand.
+In-Person Attendees can earn a maximum of 20 CEUs: Up to 15 on-site in Orlando and the rest – up to 20 total - from NATA 2025 On-Demand.
 In order to earn your on-demand CEUs, you must watch the session video in its entirety and complete the assessment.
-Interested in joining us in Orlando?
-View the 76th NATA Clinical Symposia & AT Expo event page.

 On-Demand Program